 - Check your privacy settings and password security on all social media sites – you don’t want to get hacked, especially by a pupil.

 - Remember that you don’t need to write tweets on Twitter – you can just look at other people’s posts in order to gain ideas, everyone uses Twitter differently.

 - However – if you think you are going to be an enthusiastic maths tweeter then it could be worth getting a maths specific account: e.g. @mrbmathsteacher87, but remember to still keep your personal account professional (it could still be viewed by pupils/parents/future employers).

 - Use your common sense, and you will be able to successfully use Twitter like many other teachers.

-Once you are a Maths Teacher Training Scholar, you will be able to link with other Scholars in order to share ideas and resources.
+Once you are a Maths Scholar, you will be able to link with other Scholars in order to share ideas and resources.
 Twitter is constantly evolving and will help you keep up to date with the latest maths resources, news, and ideas for CPD.
 In fact, here is one of our 2017/18 Maths Scholars sharing how twitter can help your teaching practice.